Can AMCS students walk in the graduation ceremony at their affiliate school?

 AMCS students can enroll in ASD's ischool summer school following iSchool's policies and procedures.

-Students call also enroll in summer classes at UAA, but will be financially responsible for tuition, books, and fees.
+Students can also enroll in summer classes at UAA but will be financially responsible for tuition, books, and fees.

-Where are AMCS high school classes and advisories located?
+Where are advisories for AMCS high school classes and advisories located?

 High school classes and advisories will be located on the King Tech High School campus.
 Classrooms will be listed with class schedules on Student/Parent Connect.